jag3dagster/AutoShaker/docs/README.md

 ### Config
 _Check out a breakdown of the config values [here](config.md)_

+### API
+If you are interested in extending functionality of the AutoShaker to include your custom trees / bushes / forageables feel free to check out the [API Documentation](api.md).

 ### Translation
 &nbsp;     | No Translation  | Partial Translation  | Full Translation :--------- | :-------------: | :------------------: | :---------------: